What is romance if not repeat flowering?

 'Still life with Flowers' (c1914 - 1916) by Mr Samual Leser Schwarz (1900 - 1942) (Mommie Schwarz).

-'Geranium Lake' is an artists paint and not a romantic destination (although it is another ripple of the stone cast upon the waters).
+'Geranium Lake' is an artist's paint and not a romantic destination (although it is another ripple of the stone cast upon the waters).

 During a period of investigation in researching the representation of Geraniums in Art, Robin delved into the oeuvre of the artist Vincent van Gogh (1853 - 1890), previously referenced in the narrative.
 This investigation led to three specific paintings that Robin intends to examine in greater depth.
-Plans are in place to request high-resolution images (pending authorization) from the respective institutions housing these works within their collections.
-(It is important to note that reproductions of the original artworks are 'in the public domain', and various companies are commercially reproducing and marketing the artist's works for financial gain).
+Plans are in place to request high-resolution images (pending authorisation) from the respective institutions housing these works within their collections.
+(It is important to note that reproductions of the original artworks are 'in the public domain', and various companies are commercially reproducing and marketing the artist's works for financial gain.)

 With Geraniums as his muse, Mr van Gogh painted 'Geranium in a Flowerpot (1886)' and his 'Vase with Zinnias and Geraniums' (1886).